 Agriculture technology startups are immersed in specialized training and connected to experts and potential partners within the agriculture industry.

 Innovators developing medical devices have access to specialized prototyping equipment, regulatory resources, and research and medical professionals in the region.

-The Prototype-to-Production Hardware Accelerator, offered in partnership with the Cornell College of engineering, is a cohort-based program that supports hardware startups ready to bring their prototypes into production.
-Entrepreneurs will benefit from programming, significant manufacturing expertise and advise, business mentorship, access to local manufacturers, and introductions to investors to enable them to advance from the prototype stage into production and bring their products to market.
+The Manufacturing Accelerator, offered in partnership with the College of Engineering at Cornell University, is a cohort-based program that supports hardware startups ready to bring their prototypes into production.
+Entrepreneurs benefit from programming, significant manufacturing expertise and advice, business mentorship, access to local manufacturers, and introductions to investors to help them advance from the prototype stage and bring their products to market.

 Open to innovators in any field, Rev’s open track provides manufacturing programming and mentorship across all industries.

 Agriculture technology startups are given access to specialized industry programming and connected to experts and potential partners within the agriculture technology industry.

 Medical device startups receive specialized mentorship and networking opportunities with potential partners in the MedTech sector.